microsoft/react-native-xaml/CONTRIBUTING.md

 ### Build and run Codegen
 1. In the Solution Explorer, right-click on the `Codegen` project and select `Set as Startup Project`.
-2. Build the Codegen project (`Build > Build Godegen`).
+2. Build the Codegen project (`Build > Build Codegen`).
 Once completed, you are ready to run the project, see output, and make your desired changes.
 3. Run the Codegen project (`Debug > Start Debugging`).

 ### Make and verify your Codegen changes